skyellen/robwork-mirror/doc/topics/scriptinterface.hpp.md

 ## Examples ## 	{#sec_robwork_java_examples}
 To see examples of how the RobWork interface is used in Java, please look in the examples folder for the different projects.
-For example scripts for RobWorkStudio look in the folder:
+For example look in the folders:

 	RobWorkStudio/example/scripts/java
+	RobWorkSim/example/scripts/java
 <!--
 ## Naming Conventions ## 	{#sec_robwork_java_naming}
 Java has no concept of operator overloading which is used extensively in the C++ API.